skijl/Programmer-Advices/AWS.md

     - Fast performance for workloads that process large data sets in memory
 - **Storage Optimized**
     - Great for storage-intensive tasks that require high, sequential read and write access to large data sets on local storage
+### EC2 Instances Purchasing Options
+- **On-Demand Instances** - short workload, predictable pricing, pay by second (expensive)
+- **Reserved** (1 & 3 years)
+    - Reserved Instances - long workloads
+    - Convertible Reserved instances - long workloads with flexible instances
+- **Saving Plans** (1 & 3 years) - commitment to an amount of usage, long workload
+- **Spot Instances** - short workloads, can lose instances (less reliable, the cheapest).
+    - Cancel Spot Request before Terminating
+    - **Spot Fleets** = set of Spot Instances + (optional) On-Demand.
+They allow us to automatically request Spot Instances with the lowest price
+    - Strategies to allocate Spot Instances:
+        - **lowestPrice** (cost optimization, short workload)
+        - **diversified:** distributed across pools (availability, long workloads)
+        - **capacityOptimized:** pool with the optimal capacity for the number of instances
+        - **priceCapacityOptimized (recommended):** pools with highest capacity available, then select the pool with the lowest price (best choise for most workloads)
+- **Dedicated Hosts** - book an entire physical server; control instance placement (the most expensive)
+- **Dedicated Instances** - no other customers will share your hardware
+- **Capacity Reservation** - reserve capacity in a specific AZ for any duration in your region (Charged even if Instance is stopped)
+### Elastic IP
+> Elastic IP attaches an IP for certain Instance *(only 5 in AWS account, uncommon to use)*
+Create: Elastic IPs => Associate Elastic IP sddress
+Delete: Elastic IPs => Disassociate Elastic IP sddress => Release Elastic IP addresses
+### Placement Groups
+> Control over EC2 placement strategy
+When you create a placement group, you specify one of the following strategies for the group:
+* **Cluster** - clusters instances into a low-latency group in a single Availability Zone
+    + Low latency
+    - If the AZ fails, all the instances fail at the same time
+* **Spread** - spreads instances across underlying hardware (max 7 instances per group per AZ) - critical application
+    + Reduced risk of simultaneous failure(All instances located on different hardware)
+    + Span across multiple AZ
+    - Limited to 7 instances per AZ per placement group
+* **Partition** - spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
+Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)
+    + Span across multiple AZ
+    + Up to 100s of EC2 instances
+    + A partition failure can affect many EC2 but won't affect other partitions (Instances in partition do not share racks with the instances in the other partitions)
+### Elastic Network Interfaces (ENI)
+> ENI represents a **virtual network card**
+- You can move ENI to another instance and attach private IP to it
+- Bound to a specific AZ
+### EBS Volume
+> An **EBS (Elastic Block Store) Volume** is a **network** drive you can attach to your instances while they run
+- It allows instances to persist data, even after their termination
+- Can be mounted to one instance at a time (at the CCP level)
+- Bounded to a specific AZ
+- Using *EBS Snapshot* you can copy EBS across AZ or Region
+    - EBS Snapshot Archive: 24-72 hours to restore, cheap
+    - Recycle Bin for EBS Snapshots: rules to retain deleted shapshots so you can recover them after accidental deletion
+    - Fast Snapshot Restore (FSR): no latency, expensive
+### AMI
+> AMI = Amazon Machine Image - a *customization* of an EC2 Instance
+- For specific region
+### EC2 Instance store
+> If you need high performance hardware disk, use EC2 Instance Store
++ Good for buffer / cache / scratch data / temporary content
+- You lose the storage if the Instance is stopped
+- Backups and Replication are your responsibility
+* EBS Volumes come in 6 types:
+    * gp2 / gp3 (SSD): balance between price and performance
+    * io / io2 Block Express (SSD): highest-performance SSD volume, *multi-attach feature - up to 16 instances at a time*
+    * st I (HDD): Low cost, frequently accessed
+    * sc I (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
+> EBS Volumes are charecterized in Size | Throughput | IOPS (I/O - operations per second)
+- If you have doubts, always use AWS documentation
+### Elastic File System (EFS)
+- Can be mount on many EC2 in multi-AZ
+- Highly available, sclable, expernisive (3x gp2)
+- Uses NFSv4.1 protocol
+- **Compatible only with Linux based AMIs**
+- Scales automatically, pay-per-use, no capacity planning
+## Scalability & High Availability
+- Scalability means that an application  / system can handle greater loads by adapting
+    - Verical Scalability (increasing the size of the instance)
+    - Horizontal Scalability (=elasticity, increasing number of instances)
+- High availability means running the app / system in at least 2 data centers (== Availability Zones)
+### Elastic Load Balancer
+> Load Balancers are servers that forwarrd traffic to muliple servers (eg EC2 Instances) downstreams
+- Spread  load across muliple downstream instances
+- Expose a single point of access (DNS) to your application
+- Seamlessly handle failures of downstream instances (healthchecks)
+* **Application Load Balancer**
+* ****